hack-monk/yamlguard/README.md

 This catches schema violations before they cause deployment failures.

-**⚠️ Current Limitations:** Kubernetes validation in v0.1.0 is functional for basic schema validation, but we're actively refining schema reference handling.
-Some complex manifests with deeply nested references may not validate perfectly yet.
-For production use, we recommend:
+**⚠️ Current Limitations:**

+Kubernetes validation in v0.1.0 works well for core API resources (Deployments, Services, ConfigMaps, Secrets, etc.), but has some limitations:
+- **CRD Support**: Custom Resource Definitions may not validate fully due to schema reference handling that's still being refined
+- **Complex References**: Manifests with deeply nested or circular references may have validation gaps
+- **Version Coverage**: Some Kubernetes versions may have incomplete schema coverage

+**For production use, we recommend:**
 - Using it as a first-pass validation alongside `kubectl --dry-run`
 - Testing critical manifests in a staging environment
 - Reporting any validation issues you encounter so we can improve coverage